-- 1. Navigate to the location of the adapter installer.
-By default this is the AdapterInstallers folder. - 2.
-Enter the command line with the required attributes and press Enter.
+- 1. Go to Configuration > Adapter Installation to download the Privilege Management adapter installer. - 2.
+Also on the Adapter Installation page, note the Tenant ID, Server URL, Installation Key, and Installation ID.
+You need these required parameters for the installer script. - 3.
+Navigate to the location of the adapter installer.
+By default this is the AdapterInstallers folder. - 4.
+From the command line, enter the install command with the required parameters and press Enter.
 The adapter installer launches.
-Proceed through the installation wizard as required.
+Proceed through the installation wizard.